-Protein, fat and vegetables are standards on a low carb diet, but they don’t really lend themselves to salty and crunchy.
-I’ve recommended chicharonnes (pork skins) in the past, but simple roasted chickpeas is another alternative for those that just can’t handle the idea of pork skins.Jump to Recipe
+Protein, fat and vegetables are standards on a low carb diet, but they often don’t lend themselves to the beloved salty, crunchy snap of chips or crackers.

 Tips for making the chickpeas “crunchy”

 Sometimes roasted chickpeas can look crunchy, only to bite into a soft “beany” center.
-They’re still good that way, but we’re going for the crunch that you might be missing from the lack of tortilla chips in your low carb lifestyle.
+They’re still good that way, but not always satisfying when you are prepared for the crunch that you might be missing from the lack of chips in your low carb lifestyle.

-So, here are a few tips to promote the crunch:
+So, here are a few tips to enhance the crunchiness:

 - Fold the chickpeas inside of a kitchen towel and gently rub the skins off.
 The skins keep the moisture in and this helps make them more crunchy.
 Don’t worry if some skins are still left on.